 Regardless of why your looking for an alternative to Nagios, we’ve detailed a list of the best network monitoring software that can replace Nagios in your environment.
 Some of these are Free, others are Paid and commercially supported, which we Highly recommend in any production environment.
 We’ve been in many situations where having a support contract has saved us hours on end in troubleshooting and misconfiguration of the software.

-Top Replacements for Nagios
+Here are the Top Replacements for Nagios:

 This is a quick list of Server and Application monitoring software that can be used in place of Nagios in your environment.

-Best Choice: Solarwinds Server and Application Monitor – 30 Day Free Trial!
+Solarwinds Server and Application Monitor – 30 Day Free Trial!

 We’ve gone through several of manufacturers and come to the conclusion that Solarwinds Server and Application Monitor is in the Top Tier for alternatives in this case.
 Solarwinds Server & Application Monitor has a full array of Features that really stands in terms of capabilities when looking for an enterprise platform.

 Main Reason Solarwinds takes the Best choice for Nagios replacements is there EASY Nagios Script Import feature that allows you migrate all scripts from your Nagios server over to Solarwinds very quickly with their import feature – This allows you to be up and Running within Minutes, not Hours!